 According to studies, nearly 66% of iPhone users know that iCloud features are turned on their devices.
 However, at the same time, 34% of users are not sure if they enable iCloud on their devices.

-On the other hand, 15% of users do not know which data their iPhone automatically stores onto the cloud storage.
+On the other hand, 15% of users do not know which data their iPhone automatically stores in the cloud storage.